Multiplication: Product of two natural numbers

+The product of two natural numbers $r,s\in\mathbb{N}$ is defined as:

 Product of two integers

-Integers allow positive and negative numbers.
-Their product is determined by the product of their positive amounts, combined with the sign derived from the following rule:
+An integer can be either zero, a nonzero natural number, or minus a nonzero natural number.
+The product of zero and another integer is always zero.
+The product of two nonzero integers is determined by the product of their positive amounts, combined with the sign derived from the following rule:

-(This rule is a necessary consequence of demanding distributivity of multiplication over addition, and is not an additional rule.)
+(This rule is a consequence of the distributivity of multiplication over addition, and is not an additional rule.)